rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

     DbgBreakPoint();
 ```

+The `__vmx_vmlaunch()` is the intrinsic function for the **VMLAUNCH** instruction and `__vmx_vmread` is for the **VMREAD** instruction.

 As the comment describes, if **VMLAUNCH** succeeds, we'll never execute the other lines.
-If there is an error in the state of VMCS (which is a common problem), then we have to run **VMREAD **and read the error code from the **VM\_INSTRUCTION\_ERROR** field of VMCS, also VMXOFF and print the error. **DbgBreakPoint** is just a debug breakpoint (int 3), and it can be useful only if you're working with a remote kernel Windbg Debugger.
-It's clear that you can't test it in your system because executing a **cc** in the kernel will freeze your system as long as there is no debugger to catch it, so it's highly recommended to create a remote Kernel Debugging machine and test your codes.
+If there is an error in the state of VMCS (which is a common problem), we have to run **VMREAD ** and read the error code from the **VM\_INSTRUCTION\_ERROR** field of VMCS.
+It's also necessary to run VMXOFF to turn off the hypervisor in the case of an error, and finally, we can print the error code.

+**DbgBreakPoint** is just a debug breakpoint (int 3), and it can be helpful only if we're working on a remote kernel WinDbg Debugger.
+It's clear that you can't test it in your local debugging system because executing an **int 3** in the kernel will freeze your system as long as there is no debugger to catch it, so it's highly recommended to create a remote Kernel Debugging machine and test your codes for possible errors.

-Also, we can't test it on remote VMWare debugging (and other virtual machine debugging tools) because nested VMX is not supported in current Intel processors.
-By not supporting nested virtualization, I mean Intel doesn't have such a thing as "nested-virtualization" but provides some hardware facilities so vendors can support and implement nested virtualization on their own.
-For example, you can test your driver on VMWare with nested virtualization (I also explained how to debug your hypervisor driver on VMWare in the first part.)
-However, supporting Hyper-V nested virtualization needs extra things to be considered in implementing a hypervisor, so you can't test your driver on Hyper-V nested virtualization, at least for this part.
+You can also use VMware Workstation's nested-virtualization to create a remote kernel debugging connection.
+Intel doesn't have such a thing as "nested-virtualization" but provides some hardware facilities so vendors can support and implement nested virtualization on their own.
+For example, you can test your driver on VMware Workstation with nested-virtualization support (I also explained how to debug your hypervisor driver on VMware in the first part.)
+However, supporting Hyper-V nested virtualization needs extra things to be considered in implementing a hypervisor, so we can't test our driver on Hyper-V nested virtualization, at least for this part.
 I'll explain Hyper-V support in the 8th part.

-The drivers are tested on both physical machines and VMWare's nested virtualization.
+The drivers are tested on both physical machines and VMware Workstation's nested-virtualization.

-Remember we're still in **LaunchVM** function and **\_\_vmx\_vmlaunch()** is the intrinsic function for VMLAUNCH & **\_\_vmx\_vmread** is for VMREAD instruction.

-Now it's time to read some theories before configuring VMCS.
+Now it's time to read some theories before digging into the configuration of the VMCS.

 ## **VMX Controls**

-Now, let's talk about different controls in VMCS that govern the guest's behavior.
+Let's talk about different controls in VMCS that govern the guest's behavior.
+We will use some of these bits in this part, and some will be used in future parts.
+So, don't worry about it.
+Just take a look at the descriptions of these bits and be aware of them.

 ### **VM-Execution Controls**

 In order to control our guest features, we have to set some fields in our VMCS.
-The following tables represent the Primary Processor-Based VM-Execution Controls and Secondary Processor-Based VM-Execution Controls.
+The following tables represent the Primary Processor-Based VM-Execution Controls and the Secondary Processor-Based VM-Execution Controls.

 ![Primary-Processor-Based-VM-Execution-Controls](../../assets/images/primary-processor-based-vm-execution-controls-fields.png)